Visiting Artist Program

 • Daniel Ramos, Artist - October 19, 2022

-Daniel Ramos Portrait.jpg
+Artist Daniel Ramos Portrait

 Daniel Ramos is a current NYSCA/NYFA Artist Fellow for Photography and was awarded the 2022 Sprouting Spaces residency by Clementina Arts Foundation in Connecticut.
 He was the 2021-2022 fellow at NXTHVN in New Haven, Connecticut; Artist-In-Residence at Light Work, Syracuse, NY, in June 2021; and held the 2020-2021 Pollock-Krasner Residency at ISCP in Brooklyn, NY.
 In March 2020, Daniel completed the Spring International Artist-In-Residence program at Artpace in San Antonio, Texas.
 He taught photography at Texas State University during the fall 2020 semester and was awarded the Dorothea Lange-Paul Taylor Prize in 2018.
 He received his Bachelor of Arts in Photography from Columbia College Chicago.
 Daniel and his wife, Kristina, and their son, Max, live in New York City.

-Learn more about Daniel Ramos by visiting danielramosphoto.com.
+Learn more about Daniel Ramos.

 Watch Daniel's Visiting Artist Talk